Your Complete Guide To Yoga Insurance

 How Yoga Liability Insurance Benefits You

-Comprehensive yoga liability insurance covers you in all the ways a yoga teacher (or teacher trainee) could possibly need to be covered. beYogi covers you with industry-preferred coverage limits and standards.
+Comprehensive yoga liability insurance covers you in all the ways a yoga teacher (or teacher trainee) could possibly need to be covered. beYogi protects you with industry-preferred coverage limits and standards.

 beYogi insurance includes:

-- General liability coverage: $2 million per occurrence, $3 million per year
+- General liability/Professional liability coverage: $2 million per occurrence, $3 million per year

 - Product liability: $2 million per occurrence, per year